 Productivity; employees spend about 40% of their time looking for information they need to make decisions.
 Searching through paper files is, to say the least, time consuming and unproductive.
 With document scanning your staff can find the information they need in a matter of seconds.

-Topics: MES Hybrid Document Systems, document scanning, document scanning services
+MES Hybrid Document Systems,

 Electronic medical records allow physicians to access patient information.
 Just as with any other type of office, space is a precious commodity in medical practices.
 Yet many offices are arranged inefficiently, devoting more space to celling-to-floor shelves stuffed with manila folders than to patient seating.
 With an increasing number of general practitioners and family doctors reaching patient capacity, space and time saving measures have never been more important.